This post was sponsored by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 I’ve got lots of other ideas to motivate you to eat better and exercise more!

 Make sure to check out my At Home Exercise Essentials!
-You don’t need a lot of stuff to start exercising at home.
+You really don’t need a lot to start exercising at home.

 Don’t beat yourself up … check out my tips for how to ease back into working out instead.